pra1veenk/ppe-detect-sap/README.md

 ## Disclaimer

 This project has been a proof of concept, including several limitations and prerequisites.
 The objective was to build a extension application for receiving and automating the actions in SAP S/4HANA.
 For this reason, the coding should not be seen as any recommendation for productive implementation.
 It fulfils the purpose and requirements of a proof of concept and is not intended for productive usage.
-It has been declared as pure proof of concept only to give the development teams ideas for solving potential challenges when integrating events from other platforms like AWS Monitron and SAP S/4HANA using SAP BTP.
+It has been declared as pure proof of concept only to give the development teams ideas for solving potential challenges when integrating events from other platforms like Amazon Rekognition - PPE Detection and SAP S/4HANA using SAP BTP.
 This can be extended to integrate with any other SAP LoB system as well.

 ## How to Obtain Support